 You can request further evidence from the applicant within this three-month window.
 Requesting further information does not restart the three-month window.
 This still starts when you receive the initial application.

-Failure to issue a TT FAC is subject to penalty under section 98 of the Taxes Management Act 1970.
+Where a certification administrator fails to provide a certificate or notice of refusal, a penalty of £300 can be issued.

 What form should the TT FAC take?

 You can determine the form of the TT FAC.
 It can also be incorporated into another document given to the applicant.